-But what we all have in common is this place feels like home.
+But, what we all have in common is; this place feels like home.
 It’s a place where you can belong, where people know your face and name, are happy to see you and truly want to get to know how you’re doing.
-A place where you can count on a listening ear, a prayer and a cup of coffee.
+It’s a place where you can count on a listening ear, a prayer and a cup of coffee.
 A place where you are welcome just as you are.

 Harrowsmith Church is part of the Free Methodist Church in Canada (FMCiC) denomination.
 But what exactly is a “FREE Methodist”?